 Lastly, Colorado officials may deny you LLC status if they believe your address is fake or invalid.
 Double check you have the street name, number, town, and ZIP code correct before submitting your filing.

-Lawyers can help you complete a Colorado certificate of organization and streamline the entire process for you, ensuring you submit documentation without errors.
+Lawyers can help you complete a Colorado Certificate of Organization and streamline the entire process for you, ensuring you submit documentation without errors.
 This way, you can get it right the first time around.

-Schedule attorney time with us to ensure your online application is perfect.
+For assistance, please call (307) 683-0983 or complete the contact form.
 Our team will go over your forms and documents forensically, ensuring you provide all the correct information.

 We can provide as much or as little support as you require, making it easy to form an LLC now and eliminating delays.